-Study Mechanics while living in Rome during the fall quarter of 2022.
+Study Mechanics while living in Rome during your fall quarter.
 The Cal Poly Mechanics in Italy Program will immerse you in a fascinating, foreign culture, while you complete core engineering courses for your degree.
-You will study with Cal Poly professor Brian Self and learn outside the classroom at some of Rome’s most fascinating engineering marvels with special, on-site, guest experts.
+You will study with Cal Poly professor Garrett Hall and learn outside the classroom at some of Rome’s most fascinating engineering marvels with special, on-site, guest experts.

 The program is open to Cal Poly Engineering undergraduate students.
 Participants will earn degree and GE credit, while they experience Italy’s historic and diverse culture and grow as global citizens.